-“Doctor, your 10am breast augmentation consultation from Tokyo is ready in room 3.”
+“Doctor, your 10 am breast augmentation consultation from Tokyo is ready in room 3.”
 That statement is likely routine in plastic surgery practices in Kyoto or Osaka.
 But when an assistant in my Arizona plastic surgery practice said that to me a few years ago, I had to smile at the wonders of the digital age.
-The patient, an Australian expatriate working as a translator in Japan had Googled my website, www.doctorangelchik.com, and being favorably impressed she initiated contact.
+The patient, an Australian expatriate working as a translator in Japan had Googled my website, and being favorably impressed, she initiated contact.
 Via email “Karen” explained her motivation to seek a surgeon abroad.
 Breast augmentation was prohibitively expensive in Tokyo, and she was unable to establish a comfortable rapport with local surgeons whom she saw in consultation.
-So she did what modern consumers do – she hit the Internet in search of better choices.
+So, she did what modern consumers do – she hit the Internet in search of better choices.

 At surgery, everything went as planned.
 Karen had an uneventful course with excellent results.
 She was extremely pleased and grateful.
 Eight days after surgery she returned to Tokyo.
 We communicated via email over the next 12 months as she kept us posted on her progress.

 As the phenomenon of globalization accelerates to encompass an expanding array of sectors, medical tourism is emerging as a megatrend in its own right.
 Growing numbers of patients from the developed world venture abroad, motivated by cost savings, good results, ease of access, and the lure of attractive holiday destinations.
-Recent figures estimate 70, 000 Britons went outside the UK for health care in 2007, with a projected 200,000 patients per year by 2010.
-In our practice we are seeing increasing numbers of out-of-town patents coming in for surgery.
+In our practice, we are seeing increasing numbers of out-of-town patents coming in for surgery.

 Consumers are well advised to exercise caution when considering cosmetic surgery at home or abroad.
 Since I practice in the USA, I can only give examples applicable to this practice environment.

-Your surgeon should be forthright in describing his experience with your procedure of interest.
-Examples of his work in this area should be readily available for evaluation.
-If you don’t like what you see, look elsewhere, because you can be certain that you are seeing what he considers to be best examples.
+Your surgeon should be forthright in describing their experience with your procedure of interest.
+Examples of their work in this area should be readily available for evaluation.
+If you don’t like what you see, look elsewhere, because you can be certain that you are seeing what he considers to be the best examples.